Hear what Emanu-El interfaith family members are saying:

 Yes.
 We conduct our worship services in English and Hebrew.
 We provide transliterated Hebrew and English translations of all Hebrew prayers and readings.

 Yes.
 All adult learning programs are open to all of our members, regardless of faith.
-We also welcome anyone interested in exploring Judaism to attend the Wisconsin Council of Rabbis’ Introduction to Judaism course, which is offered in conjunction with the Harry and Rose Samson Jewish Community Center.
-We periodically offer programs for interfaith couples about a range of issues they may encounter and specifically regarding raising children in interfaith families.
-Please contact our Director of Lifelong Learning or our clergy with any specific questions or concerns you may have.
+We also welcome anyone interested in exploring Judaism to reach out to our clergy to ask about Introduction to Judaism classes to learn more.
+Please contact our clergy or Director of Lifelong Learning with specific questions or interests you may have.

-No. While we are delighted to talk with you about conversion at any time, those of different faiths are always welcome at CEEBJ.
+No. While we are delighted to talk with you about conversion, those of different faiths are always welcome at Emanu-El.

 No, we respect your traditions and your background.
-We do expect that children who enroll in CEEBJ’s youth educational programs be raised as Jews and not in more than one faith.
+We hope you will still come join in the learning, socializing, praying, and activities we do here.
+We do expect that children who enroll in Emanu-El’s religious school are being raised as Jews.

-CEEBJ clergy will officiate at funerals for non-Jewish congregants in the sanctuary, funeral home or grave site.
-If asked to participate, CEEBJ clergy will offer a prayer or eulogy at a funeral that is officiated by non-Jewish clergy elsewhere.
+Emanu-El clergy will officiate at funerals for non-Jewish congregants in the sanctuary, funeral home or grave site.
+If asked to participate, Emanu-El clergy will offer a prayer or eulogy at a funeral that is officiated by non-Jewish clergy elsewhere.